masonmedia/jaxx_revolutions_1/README.md

 2. Scroll Magic: adds effects that are activated based on scroll position.

-3. GSAP (Greensock): Tweening and timeline animation in combination with Scroll Magic.
+3. GSAP (GreenSock): Tweening and timeline animation in combination with Scroll Magic.

 4. Rellax.js: A Parallax plugin allowing for muliple layering of parallax elements.
     - a `rellax` class is added to hmtl tags in addition to js init and options